ecdsa521/tpown/README.md

                                     https://raw.githubusercontent.com/ecdsa521/tpown/main/dropbearserver.sh)
         -h, --help                 Show this message

-- -1 switch is for older board revision, uses language RCE
-- -5 switch is for v5 board or newer, uses PortForward RCE
-- --ssh will automatically download and install dropbear ssh server.
-Dropbear build from https://bitfab.org/dropbear-static-builds/
-- --adb will automatically enable adbd so you can use adb shell

 # How does it work
 First user is logged in, token is saved, then used to launch RCE in one of two versions.
 RCE spawns telnet server and payload is deleted